 Citizens have certain rights when it comes to privacy.
-Some laws protect people's personal information, especially their health information (e.g., HIPAA).
+Some laws protect people's personal information. especially their health information (e.g., HIPAA).
 Constitutional amendments also protect privacy of beliefs (1st Amendment) and privacy against unreasonable searches (4th Amendment).
 International declarations address the issue as well.
 For example, The United Nations Declaration of Human Rights states that no one has the right to interfere with a person's privacy, family, or home.
-Privacy is also addressed in the Medicaid Home and Community Based Services Settings Rule which ensures individual rights of privacy (and dignity and respect) for people receiving Home and Community Based Services in provider run settings are guaranteed the right to have visitors at any time, have keys to their home, and have locks on their doors.
+Privacy is also addressed in the Medicaid Home and Community Based Services Settings Rule which ensures individual rights of privacy (and dignity and respect) for people receiving Home and Community Based Services services.
+The settings rule states that people receiving Home and Community Based Services in provider run settings are guaranteed the right to have visitors at any time, have keys to their home, and have locks on their doors.
 Finally, it is addressed in state policies including the State of Wisconsin's Civil Rights Statutes and Administrative Codes.